SunsetMkt/Stop-Using-Render.com/README.md

 On 2023/6/22, the same Render staff replied to my post titled "Account Blocked but App’s still running and undeleted".
 I quote, "We will be resolving this later today."

 On 2023/6/23, the application is suspended, but not deleted.
 Not sure if the environment variables are still there.

-I'm still waiting.
+Staff's reply is "The custom domain may still be active pointing at our service  but it is our proxy that is responding since the domain is still pointing at us".

 ## Lacks notification and feedback
 In most modern PaaS, if your project is potentially harmful, the platform will pop up a warning to tell you, "You are not allowed to deploy this", like what we could see on Railway or Heroku.